 This is where Liforme’s unique AlignForMe system comes in, putting another tool at your disposal.
 It’s difficult to write a line of text straight across a blank page, so we use lined paper to give us a guide.
 You can choose to write all over the page if you want, but the lines are there if you want them.
 Using our AlignForMe guide on the mat is a bit like writing on lined paper.
-It makes sense, is simple and intuitive to use, and it doesn’t hinder the natural flow of your writing.
+It makes sense, is simple and intuitive, and doesn’t hinder your natural flow..

 The most basic marking, which anchors all of Liforme’s mats, is the Central Line.
 In standing poses, you need to know where your body’s midline is.
 Together with the End to End Lines at the front and back of your mat, you now have a basic framework upon which to hang your alignment.

 If you use a Liforme mat in class, you’re more likely to remember how to set up your poses the next time you practice them.
-The AlignFor Me graphic helps you begin to see patterns about where your own alignment needs to be, so you’ll understand which poses are variations on a theme, which makes new poses feel more accessible.
+The AlignFor Me graphic helps you begin to see patterns, so you’ll understand which poses are variations on a theme, making new poses feel more accessible.
 Over time, you’ll find that glancing at the lines on your mat as you flow from pose to pose has become second nature.
 As your practice evolves and your body changes, you’ll probably use the lines in different ways.
 They will always be there, symmetrical and true.
-We really spent a lot of time thinking about this, so you wouldn’t have to think too much!

 Focusing on alignment fosters your growing sense of body awareness and boosts your self-confidence.
 A lot of people feel quite disconnected from their physical bodies.
 Yoga works to reintegrate the body and mind with alignment as one of its primary tools.
 Poses that feel unfamiliar and shaky at first soon become intuitive and steady with the help of good instruction and the right tools.